 Synopsis: A teen tries to access an abortion.
+This film was released in 2020.

 Never Rarely Sometimes Never tackles the controversial subject of abortion, something that is either ignored in films or addressed in documentary form from a pro choice or anti abortion POV.
 On television, beginning in the 1970’s, unplanned pregnancies and abortion were tentatively explored.
 Quelle scandale for an American public who were raised on 1950’s married couples who had separate beds.
 But usually the question of whether to seek an abortion or not was solved by the woman’s character conveniently miscarrying.
 NRSA is an unvarnished and long overdue film narrative about abortion.